jlcarg/odin-recipes/README.md

 # odin-recipes

 This is the first project of The Odin Project curriculum.
-It is a basic recipe website using only html.
+It was a basic recipe website using only html.
 While completing it, I tried to put in practice and review what has been taught so far in the curriculum.
+After completing the CSS Foundations part of the curriculum, the task was to add some style to it.

 ## Practiced skills
 * Use linux as OS